siddharth1012/siddharth1012/README.md

 ### Hi there 👋

-- 🔭 Interested in working Deep learing projects.
+- 🔭 Interested in working on Deep learing projects.
 - 🌱 I’m currently learning deep learning
 - 👯 Collabiorations are welcomed!
 - 💬 Artificial Intelligence